Zajason/smaller_projects/README.md

    - Demonstrates applications of graph theory in financial modeling.

 4. **Fibonacci Algorithm Comparison**
-   -Implementation of three different algorithms for finding the n-th Fibonacci number -Comparison of the speed of the algorithms
+   - Implementation of three different algorithms for finding the n-th Fibonacci number
+   - Comparison of the speed of the algorithms

 6. **(More Projects Coming Soon)**
    - Additional projects will include a variety of algorithms, data structures, and domain-specific tools, with focus areas including: